 You will want to arrange your Keepers recipes with more precision.
 Experiment on your notepad with possible lists of categories.
 Standard ways to arrange things include by parts of the meal (appetizers, salads, soups, main dishes, desserts) or by major ingredient (meats, seafood, pasta, vegetarian).

-An essay writer online shows another scheme you might try if you are adventurous is by cuisine (Asian, American, Italian, German).
 Other possible systems might include organizing by season or by cooking method (crockpot, pressure cooker, oven).
 Check the table of contents in your favorite cookbooks to see how the recipes are arranged in them.
 Decide which scheme of divisions will work best for you based on the way you cook and your existing collection.

 Now choose your storage system.
 Classic recipe boxes come in several sizes and are a tried and true organizational system.
 Spring for a new set of divider cards at your local office supply and use a label maker to print tidy labels for your categories.